gin66/FastAccelStepper/README.md

 ![GitHub tag](https://img.shields.io/github/v/tag/gin66/FastAccelStepper.svg?sort=semver&no_cache_0.23.3)
 ![Build examples](https://github.com/gin66/FastAccelStepper/workflows/Build%20examples/badge.svg?no_cache_0.23.3)

-ATTENTION: `framework-arduinoespressif32 @ 3.10006.210326` will lead to compile error for esp32 !!!
+ATTENTION: `framework-arduinoespressif32 @ 3.10006.210326` and lateer will lead to compile error for esp32, if using compiler options `-Werror -Wall` !!!
+The problem can be circumvented by applying `-Wno-error=incompatible-pointer-types`

 This is an high speed alternative for the [AccelStepper library](http://www.airspayce.com/mikem/arduino/AccelStepper/).
 Supported are avr (ATmega 328, ATmega2560), esp32 and atmelsam due.